Why Does God Allow Suffering?

 Like everyone else, I have asked these questions.

 In earnest, tearful prayer, I brought my confusion, my hurts and my questions to God.
 I asked God these questions.
-Here is what I learned:
+Here is what God taught me:

 Why does God allow so much human suffering, such as disease, famines and wars?

 God has given mankind a free will and we can choose to turn to God or to turn away from God.
+We can chose to love God, hate God or be indifferent to Him.
 We can choose to do good deeds or we can choose to do evil deeds.
 Much human suffering is as a result of people choosing to turn away from God and choosing to do evil deeds.
 Often, the one who is suffering is suffering because of the direct or indirect consequences of the sins of others, such as greed and love of power.

 God does not overrule the free will of mankind, and the choices we make.
 God does not force us to choose His way.
 However, when we do turn to God in our suffering, in genuine sincerity, and we seek His help, He will help us, comfort us and encourage us.

-Why does God not intervene and prevent it or stop it?
+Why did God not intervene and prevent it or stop it?

 God did not intervene and stop His Son from being crucified, or the purpose of His Son’s crucifixion would have been thwarted.
-God allowed Jesus’ suffering, so that others could be helped – Jesus was crucified in order to deliver us out of Satan's dominion and to bring us into God's kingdom.
-He was crucified for our eternal salvation.
-Colossians 1:13 & 14 says: "For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son, in whom we have redemption, the forgiveness of sins."
+God allowed Jesus’ suffering, so that others could be helped – Jesus was crucified for our eternal salvation.

 2 Corinthians 1:3-4 says: “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.”

-There are some kinds of sufferings that we will never understand while we are here on earth.
+Then, there are also some kinds of sufferings that we will never understand while we are here on earth.
 I believe that one day, when we are at home with the Lord, He will show us the reason why.
 In the meantime, I believe God wants us to just trust in His nature and character.

 I don’t understand it; but I know it is true.